stripedmustard/Team4/index.md

 **_1/18/19_**
 Today we met with Ryan, as a group, for the first time to go into more detail about the project.
 We went into specifics about the Blog Bot, learning that

 Ryan mentioned that our Blog Bot must not publish the posts, but should send the posts to him.
 According to the Kentucky Bar Law Association, only lawyers can create such posts to their blog.
 Ryan said that the Blog Bot should send an email of the drafted post to him.
 Ryan said that he would prefer a range of five hundred to one thousand words on each blog post.
 In the middle of the meeting, he introduced us the Lonnie, their web guru.
-Lonnie mentioned that he is familiar with the logistics of our project.
+Lonnie mentioned that he is familiar with the logistics of our project and said that we can contact him if we have any questions or concerns.

 **_1/24/19_**
-- Creating the Web Crawler
-- Research about developing the Web Crawler
+Today, we all met on campus and discussed how each of us would start the project.
+Dean started the meeting by conducting research on creating an online Wordpress plugin.
+Currently, Jacob is in a Web Crawling class with Dr. Brent Seales.
+He talked about bringing his knowledge of web crawling to help us with the project.
+Jacob contined doing research on the Web Crawler, more specifically on how to deelop the Web Crawler.

 **_1/29/19_**
-- Created an offline Wordpress plugin
-- Research important keywords and phrases for the Blog Bot
+Today, we met at Dean's place to continue progress on our project.
+In the beginning of our meeting, Dean researched how to create an online Wordpress plugin.
+In our first meeting with Ryan, he mentioned that he would give us access to a Wordpress plugin, but we ended creating a local one on Dean's computer.
+Jacob helped by looking up how to create a Wordpress account.
+Grace started to research important keywords and phrases for the articles that we will create.
+Grace started off with the keyword DUI, since Ryan mentioned that he would like to focus more specifically on DUI's.
+Jacob did research as well and stumbled upon findlaw.com.
+This website has content for just about any legal topic that you could think of.
+In addition, it helps users find lawyers from various cities and states.
+When searching the term DUI on findlaw.com, we found our client, Cooley Iuliano Robey, PLLC, on the list of Top Lexington DUI Lawyers in
+Lexington, KY.
+This was an interesting thing to discover, especially at the beginning of our project.
+Grace found various websites

 **_2/1/19_**<p>
 Met with Ryan and Lonnie via Google Hangouts and discussed:<p>